When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The support core contains pocketed coils over dense base foam.
 Thicker coils line the perimeter to stabilize the mattress when you get in and out of bed or roll toward the edges while you sleep.
 A knit polyester cover encases the entire mattress.
 The profile measures 14 inches thick, so you may need to invest in a deep-pocket fitted sheet.

-Even spinal alignment is crucial to a healthy night’s sleep, and the Silk & Snow Hybrid tested excellent for promoting it in most sleeper types.
-It’s also a highly affordable mattress that’s most ideal for side sleepers.
+Even spinal alignment is key for a healthy night’s sleep, and in our testing, the Silk & Snow Hybrid really delivers on that front for a wide range of sleepers.
+It’s also one of the more affordable hybrids I’ve come across — especially great for side sleepers.

 Mattress Type